10+ Things To Do In Calpe, Spain

 Calpe Old Town

-Another great thing to do in Calpe is visiting its charming old town.
+Another great thing to do in Calpe is to explore its charming old town.
 It’s located on a small hill and is full of narrow cobbled streets decorated with colorful murals and mosaics that invite you to slowly explore them.
-One of the most characteristic places here is the colorful Calpe Staircase, located on the Calle Puchalt.
-Other places of interest that you can’t miss in Calpe Old Town are Plaza de la Villa with the Church of Nuestra Señora de las Nieves.

-Colorful building in Calpe Old Town
+Exploring Colorful & Beautiful Calpe Old Town

-Things to do in Calpe Old Town
+Colorful staircase in Calpe Old Town with Spain's flag

-Plaza de la Villa in Calpe Old Town
+Church of Nuestra Señora de las Nieves in Calpe Old Town

 Torreó de la Peça